sariths/hydra/IES_indoor_Electric_Lighting/README.md

 ### Description
-A basic, no frills, example of using electric lighting with Honeybee
+A basic, no frills, example of using electric lighting with Honeybee.
+A screencap of this file: https://www.youtube.com/watch?v=7Y4tIAW3odg

 This file has been submitted by [sariths](https://github.com/sariths)

 [Check out this example on Hydra!](http://hydrashare.github.io/hydra/viewer?owner=sariths&fork=hydra&id=IES_indoor_Electric_Lighting)
 ### Tags